Skip to main content

 Repayment deduction percentages

-Repayments for postgraduate loans will be calculated at 6% of the employee’s income above the threshold.
+Repayments for postgraduate loans are calculated at 6% of the employee’s gross income above the threshold.

-These deductions go towards repaying their loan.
+These deductions are paid over to HMRC and go towards repaying their loan.
 Although repayments are calculated using gross income (that is, income before deductions), you deduct them from employees’ net income.

 Repayments calculated on a per pay period basis